x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/include-text-with-email-sent-when-voicemail-is-enabled-exchange-2013-help.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

-## What do you want to do?

-### Use the EAC to customize the text sent when a mailbox is enabled for Unified Messaging
+## Use the EAC to customize the text sent when a mailbox is enabled for Unified Messaging

 1. In the EAC, navigate to **Unified Messaging** \> **UM dial plans**.
 In the list view, select the UM dial plan you want to change, and then click **Edit** ![Edit icon](images/ITPro_EAC_EditIcon.gif).